xiix0/scam/README.md

-Your business will go through a period of considerable expansion.
+Good news.
+Ten weeks from Friday will be a pretty good day.